-Process Course New Ugrad/Pro Status Pending Submitter Beck,Diane Elizabeth beck@cop.ufl.edu Created 8/17/2017 9:09:04 PM Updated 8/17/2017 9:44:42 PM Description This course is proposed as a new elective that will be available to second and third of request year students.
+Info Process Course Modify Ugrad/Pro Status Pending Submitter Beck,Diane Elizabeth beck@cop.ufl.edu Created 8/17/2017 9:37:46 PM Updated 8/17/2017 10:54:40 PM Description This course has been revised to serve as an elective in the new PharmD curriculum. of request Changes include: course title to Pediatric Pharmacotherapy, change in transcript title, change in course description, and change in pre-requisites so that all align with new curriculum.
+A new syllabus is attached along with the course policies that apply across years 1-3 of the new PharmD curriculum.
 Note the course policies for all pharmacy are available via a hyperlink.
 At the beginning of the academic year, the students must complete an orientation where the policies are reviewed.
 The policies are also provided to UCC as an attachment.